KULT-NTNU/ZEN-PhD-Course/README.md

-# About
+# About the course

-The PhD course is open for everyone with a master degree (or equivalent) interested in Zero Emission Neighbourhoods.
+This PhD course is open for everyone with a master degree (or equivalent) interested in Zero Emission Neighbourhoods.
 It is obligatory for ZEN PhD fellows, ZEN researchers and postdocs are welcome to join.

 ## Teaching goal

 Creating Zero Emission Neighbourhoods is an interdisciplinary task.
 We therefore will focus both on conveying basic knowledge and skills needed and on meta-knowledge.
 The course is advanced not in the sense of going into depth in selected topics but rather because it provides a broad overview of relevant topics.

-# Assessment
+## Assessment

 There are two modes of participation that will be awarded with 7.5 ECT: